xwp/wp-shortcode-ui-richtext/readme.txt

 == Changelog ==

-= 0.1 =
+= 0.1 (August 19, 2016) =
 Initial release.

-= 0.2 =
+= 0.2 (October 3, 2016) =
 Modified SummerNote default configuration to initialise a toolbar which is more Wordpress-friendly.
 Added more examples to the readme.
 Ads default rich text editing to the shortcode inner_content.

-= 1.0 =
+= 1.0 (April 25, 2017) =
 Replaced SummerNote by highly requested TinyMCE for a familiar Wordpress experience.

 == Upgrade Notice ==

-= 0.1 =
-Initial version.
-No need to upgrade.

 = 0.2 =
-Upgrade to receive the rich text editor on the shortcode inner_content area.
+Added the rich text editor on the shortcode inner_content area.

 = 1.0 =
-Upgrade to use TinyMCE instead of SummerNote.
+Replaced SummerNote by TinyMCE editor.
 The HTML code editing is not available anymore for rich text elements.